cirosantilli/linux-cheat/ls.md

 Sample output:

     -rw-rw-r-- 1 ciro ciro  4 Feb 25 11:53 a
     1          2 3    4     5 6            7

 1. file permissions.
 See permissions
 2. for files, number of hardlinks.
 For directories, it is the number of subdirs + parent + self, the minimum being 2 therefore.
 3. owner
 4. group
 5. size in bytes
 6. last modified
 7. filename

+`ls` permissions can also have a trailing `+` in case of ACL: <http://serverfault.com/questions/227852/what-does-a-mean-at-the-end-of-the-permissions-from-ls-l>

 `ls` is aware if its output goes to a pipe or not. if yes, automatically newline separates it: